 Title IX protects all community members, including students, faculty, staff, and visitors.
 We know that people of all genders and sexual orientations can experience sex discrimination including: sexual harassment, gender-based harassment, sexual violence, domestic violence, dating violence, sexual exploitation, stalking and other forms of sexual misconduct.

 In general, Title IX impacts the effective accommodation of interests and abilities in sports, the proportionality of financial assistance available to female and male student-athletes, and the treatment of student-athletes regarding the equivalency athletic benefits and opportunities.
 Although Title IX was not created as a means to affect equitable treatment in athletics, the law has had a profound effect on sports and is often thought of in the context of athletics.

 The Title IX Coordinator is the designated agent of UTA with primary responsibility for coordinating University Title IX compliance efforts.
-The Title IX Coordinator oversees the prompt investigation of complaints alleging violations of UTA’s Sexual Harassment and Misconduct Policy (Policy EI-PO8); reviews proposed remedies (including interim measures) necessary to address the sexual harassment, eliminate any hostile environment, and prevent is re-occurrence; coordinates Title IX efforts including the development, implementation and monitoring of appropriate disclosures, policies, procedures and practices designed to comply with federal and state legislation; and oversees education and outreach to faculty, staff, and students on Title IX and related issues.
+The Title IX Coordinator oversees the prompt investigation of complaints alleging violations of UTA’s Sexual Harassment and Misconduct Policy (Policy EI-PO8); coordinates supportive measures for both parties coordinates Title IX efforts including the development, implementation and monitoring of appropriate disclosures, policies, procedures and practices designed to comply with federal and state legislation; and oversees education and outreach to faculty, staff, and students on Title IX and related issues.

 UTA’s Title IX Coordinator is: